2008-09: Morin was chosen in the second round of the 2009 NHL Draft, 45th overall, by the Atlanta Thrashers.

 A goal-scorer at heart, Morin likes to carry the puck and attempt creative maneuvers.
 Skating is not his strong suit but is much improved from his draft year.
 He is committed to the physical game, regularly finishing his checks and willing to stand up for his teammates.
 Although he has had a slow recovery from concussion, at his best Morin is aggressive in crashing the crease and getting pucks on net.

-Morin was dealt by the Chicago Blackhawks to the Columbus Blue Jackets in exchange for Tim Erixon.
+Morin was dealt by the Chicago Blackhawks to the Toronto Maple Leafs in exchange for Richard Panik.